Tightness of discrete Gibbsian line ensembles: Introduction

 In recent years, there has been a growing interest in certain models of avoiding random walks known as \textit{line ensembles} satisfying a \textit{Gibbs property}.
 Put simply, a line ensemble is a collection of random real-valued continuous curves indexed by a set of integers and defined on a common interval on the real line.
 If $k$ is a positive integer and $\mathfrak{L} = (L_1,\dots,L_k)$ is such a line ensemble defined on an interval $\Lambda\subset\mathbb{R}$, we say that $\mathfrak{L}$ satisfies the \textit{Brownian Gibbs property} if the curves of $\mathfrak{L}$ are non-intersecting, i.e., $L_1 > \cdots > L_k$, and if the following resampling invariance condition holds.
 We choose a subinterval $\{k_1,k_1+1,\dots,k_2\}$ of the index set $\{1,\dots,k\}$ and a subinterval $[a,b]\subset\Lambda$.
 Then the law of the curves $(L_{k_1},\dots,L_{k_2})$ restricted to $[a,b]$, conditioned on their values at $a$ and $b$ and the values of the bounding curves $L_{k_1-1}$ and $L_{k_2+1}$ on $[a,b]$, is simply the law of $k_2-k_1+1$ Brownian bridges with the appropriate values at $a$ and $b$ conditioned to avoid one another and the two bounding curves on $[a,b]$.

 An example of particular interest is the \textit{Airy line ensemble}, a central object in the \textit{Kardar-Parisi-Zhang}\! (\textit{KPZ})\! \textit{universality class}.
-This is a stationary process with curves indexed by $\mathbb{N}$, whose top curve has finite-dimensional distributions given by the $\mathrm{Airy}_2$ \textit{process}.
+This is a stationary process with curves indexed by $\mathbb{N}$, whose top curve has finite-dimensional distributions given by the $\mathrm{Airy}_2$ \textit{process}, with one-point marginals given by the \textit{Tracy-Widom distribution}.
 The Brownian Gibbs property was first introduced in \cite{CH14} and used to prove the existence of the Airy line ensemble.
-In particular, the authors of this paper showed that the \textit{parabolic Airy line ensemble}, obtained from the Airy line ensemble by subtracting a parabola, satisfies the Brownian Gibbs property.
+In particular, the authors of that paper showed that the \textit{parabolic Airy line ensemble}, obtained from the Airy line ensemble by subtracting a parabola, satisfies the Brownian Gibbs property.
 This paper initiated the use of the Gibbs property as a powerful tool to prove regularity properties of line ensembles, including tightness under appropriate scalings, and through this technique the authors exhibited the parabolic Airy line ensemble as an edge scaling limit of Dyson Brownian motion.